c0nap/dsci-capstone/docs/docker_setup.md

 8. Navigate to your **Container App Secrets** in `Security` > `Secrets`.
 You can add secret key / values here directly (unsafe), or add a reference to your Key Vault.

 9. Update **Environment Variables** in `Application` > `Containers` to reference your Container App Secrets.

+### Budget

+1. In `Cost Managements / Billing` > `Budget`, create a zero-cost budget with the minimum amount of $0.01.
+The Free plan should be fine either way; we increased this to $0.10 to avoid frequent notifications.

+2. Always press the `Stop` botton for each Container App before a pause in development.

 ## Comparison of AWS and Azure